SMByC/AcATaMa/_sources/analysis.md

 The analysis component of thematic map accuracy assessment focuses on quantifying classification accuracy and estimating mapped class areas while accounting for uncertainty {cite}`Stehman1998`.

+This is where both results of the assessment are produced from the same labeled sample: the **accuracy measures** that describe map quality, and the **area-adjusted estimates** with their confidence intervals.
+See [Introduction](introduction.md) for why each matters.

 ```{image} img/accuracy_assessment.webp
 :width: 85%
 :align: center